mingodad/citadel/README.txt

         Kevin Roth
 	Dave Lindquist
 	Martin Mouritzen

-This program is free software released under the terms of the GNU General Public License.
+   This program is open source software released under the terms of the GNU General Public License.
 Please read COPYING.txt for more licensing information.

+   WebCit bundles the Rico Ajax Engine, written by Darren James, Bill Scott, et. al. [http://www.openrico.org].
+These components are licensed to you under the terms of the Apache 2.0 License.

+   WebCit bundles the Prototype JavaScript Framework, writen by Sam Stephenson [http://prototype.conio.net].
+These components are licensed to you under the terms of an MIT-style license.

  INTRODUCTION
  ------------

- Citadel is a sophisticated BBS and groupware package which allows multiple users to simultaneously access the system using a variety of user interfaces.
+ Citadel is a sophisticated groupware and BBS package which allows multiple users to simultaneously access the system using a variety of user interfaces.
 This package (WebCit) is a "middleware" package which presents an HTML/HTTP user interface to the Citadel system.